LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

 Scenario: EC2-1 in public subnet with Internet gateway.
 EC2-2 in private subnet. \
 AWS Session Manager.
 Outside VPC.
 A AWS Service.
 By default AWS Session Manager can connect to EC2-1. \
 For AWS SSM to connect to private subnet, need to create a interface end point.
 Create an interface end point and add it to private subnet.
 Add service as ssm in same region and AZ. \
-After this u can connect to rpivate EC2-2 using SSM. \
+After this u can connect to private EC2-2 using SSM. \

 Secanario: EC2-1 in public subnet with Internet gateway.
 EC2-2 in private subnet. \
 Public S3. \